AModoMio

 maritozzi -Sweet Roman buns

 Maritozzi are classics from the Roman bakeries.
-In Italy's capital, you can find the sweet rolls filling of whipped cream or vanilla cream in every bakery and bar.
+In Rome, you can find maritozzi sweet buns filled with whipped cream or vanilla ice cream in every bakery and bar.

 Prep Time 2 hours hrs 30 minutes mins